geoffreylitt/wildcard-onward-paper/paper.md

 They can then filter the table to only contain rows where this formula column contains `false`;
 links that the user has already visited are hidden both from the table view and the original page.
 This is an example of a customization that the original website could not have implemented, since websites don't have access to the browser history for privacy reasons.
-But by using Wildcard, the user could implement the customization locally, without needing to expose their browser history to Hacker News.
+But by using Wildcard, the user was able to implement the customization locally, without needing to expose their browser history to Hacker News.

 This scenario has shown a few examples of how table-driven customizations